Who can be isolated at home?

 - if the weather allows, make sure shared spaces in the home have good airflow, by opening a window or using air conditioning

 I am a caregiver or household member of someone with COVID-19.
 Are there any special cleaning requirements?

 Frequently touched surfaces

-- Clean any surfaces that may have blood, body fluids and/or secretions or excretions on them using disposable kitchen towel as above, followed with a diluted bleach solution.
-A bleach-based disinfectant (1000 ppm) can be made by adding 1 tablespoon of bleach to 4 cups of cold water.
+- clean any surfaces that may have blood, body fluids and/or secretions or excretions on them using disposable kitchen towel as above, followed with a diluted bleach solution.
+A bleach-based disinfectant (1000 ppm) can be made by adding 25millilitres of bleach to 4 cups of cold water.
 Mix this disinfectant solution daily and dispose of what you do not use at the end of each day.
-If using bleach as disinfectant, apply to surface, leave for 10 minutes and then rinse with clean water.
+If using bleach as disinfectant, apply to surface, leave for 10 minutes and then rinse with clean water

 Disposal of contaminated items

-- Place all used disposable gloves, gowns, face masks, and other contaminated items in a lined container with the plastic rubbish bag tied when full.
-Dispose of it with other general household waste.
+- place all used disposable gloves, gowns, face masks, and other contaminated items into a container lined with a plastic rubbish bag.
+Tie/seal the bag and dispose of it into the general household waste.
 Wash your hands immediately after handling these items.